Exercise For Stress Relief

 Even a simple walk around the block can help reduce stress and boost those feel-good endorphins.
 Plus, it’s a great excuse to soak in some natural sunlight, which is another mood lifter.

-2. Get Enough Sleep (At Least 7 Hours)
+2. Get Enough Sleep

-Sleep is like the ultimate brain recharge.
+For the improvement of your mental health and eating habits, sleep is like the ultimate brain recharge.
 When you skimp on sleep, your mood, focus, and even decision-making take a hit.
 So, make sleep a priority.

-Create A Cozy Bedtime Routine
+• Create A Cozy Bedtime Routine

-Turn Off Screens At Least An Hour Before Bedtime
+• Turn Off Screens At Least An Hour Before Bedtime

-Aim For Those 7-9 Hours Of Quality Shut-Eye
+• Aim For Those 7-9 Hours Of Quality Shut-Eye

 3. Stress Less

 Easier said than done, right?
-But managing stress is key to mental health.
+However, managing stress is key to mental health.
 Try relaxation techniques like deep breathing, meditation, or yoga.
 And don’t hesitate to seek support from friends, family, or a therapist if stress feels overwhelming.

 4. Stay Social